Canary deployments in OpenShift Service Mesh

 customer v1 => preference => recommendation v1 from 'recommendation-2-qzptw': 33

-as we see if we request a nonSafari request, the request is routed to the recommendation v1.
+As we see, if we send a non-Safari request, it is routed to recommendation v1.

 curl -A Safari $customer_route -v